Saint Rose Golden Knights

 The Saint Rose Golden Knights were the athletic teams that represent the College of Saint Rose, located in Albany, New York, in NCAA Division II intercollegiate sports.

 The Golden Knights were full members of the Northeast-10 Conference, which is home to all nineteen of its athletic programs.
-Saint Rose has been a member of the Northeast-10 since 2000.
+Saint Rose was a member of the Northeast-10 from 2000 until the school's closing in 2024.
+In 2011, the women's soccer team captured the school's only national championship.